rodrigowerberich/MultiTaskAllocation/readme.md

 ### Effort function

-The effort function must be an json object with T json objects inside it.
-T is the number of task types.
-Each task type json object must contain R json objects.
-R is the number of robot task types.
+The effort function must be an json object with ***#task_types*** json objects inside it.
+Each task type json object must contain ***#robot_types*** json objects.
 Each robot task type json must contain the function value for that combination of task type and robot type.
 E.g.
 ```json
 {
     "task_type1": { "robot_type1": 0.5, "robot_type2": "infinity", "robot_type3": 4},